smimram/GETCO2022/CFP.md

 series focus on applications of algebraic topology in computer science with special emphasis in concurrency, distributed computing, networking and other situations related to systems of sequential computers that communicate with each other.
 It is aimed at mathematicians and computer scientists working in or interested in these subjects, including researchers and graduate students.
 The aim of the conference is to exchange ideas and to initiate or expand research collaborations.

-Special emphasis is on topological methods in Concurrency, Distributed Computing, Directed algebraic topology, Robotics, Data analysis, Homotopy Type theory, and Rewriting.
+Special emphasis will be on

+ - directed topology, concurrency and distributed computing
+ - geometric aspects of logics, higher categories and rewriting
+ - dynamical/hybrid/control systems and robotics
+ - foundations of topological data analysis

 We are calling for presentations of original, unfinished, already published, or otherwise interesting work within the topics of the GETCO conferences.
 The